• Skip to primary navigation

 • unsalted butter - I almost always use unsalted butter to better control exactly how much salt is in the recipe.

 • chipotles in adobo sauce - Chipotle Peppers in Adobo Sauce are jalapeño chiles that have been dried, smoked and packed in a sauce made of tomatoes and spices.
-They come in a can and you should be able to find it in any major grocery store.
+They come in a can and you should be able to find them in any major grocery store.

 • avocado - For garnish.
+(Here are various ways to cut avocados.)

 How to Make it